talon-one/TalonOne.cs/docs/ManagementApi.md

 <a name="exportloyaltybalance"></a>
 # **ExportLoyaltyBalance**
-> string ExportLoyaltyBalance (string programID)
+> string ExportLoyaltyBalance (string loyaltyProgramId)

 Export customer loyalty balance to a CSV file

-Download a file with the balance of each customer in the loyalty program
+Download a file with the balance of each customer in the loyalty program.

 ### Example
 ```csharp